 3. Plinius No. 015 : 3 Guest | 1 Baby | 2 BR | 1 BA | Garden

 4. Plinius No. 013: 2 Guests | 1 BR | 1 BA | Outdoor terrace

 5. Plinius No. 012: 2 Guest | 2 Kids | 1 BR | 1 BA | Outdoor terrace

 Don't tell anyone, this is a little secret!
 Growing up in the limelight of its famous sibling, Spello is one of the best-preserved medieval towns in Umbria and is officially classified as one of the most beautiful villages in Italy.
 Famous for its flower festival and good food.
 This guide will let you int the secrets you prefer no one to know!

 Online Travel Guide: Umbria

 The mastermind behind this project is Andrea Falkner.
 She grew up in Austria but settled in Italy after meeting her husband, publisher Feliciano Campi.
 Not only does Andrea come from the fashion world, and hotelier world, she is also a very accomplished interior designer.
 Ancient and modern are perfectly combined in these inspiring homes.
-As a frequent traveler Andrea has brought back from her travels all over the world an eclectic mix of unique objects, textiles and furniture which give the houses character and the all-important sense of home.
-However, it all starts with a painting… before even starting to think about decorating, colour schemes and furniture, Andrea picks a painting first, from there the whole design comes together.
+As a frequent traveler, Andrea has brought back from her travels all over the world an eclectic mix of unique objects, textiles, and furniture which give the houses character and the all-important sense of home.
+However, it all starts with a painting… before even starting to think about decorating, color schemes, and furniture, Andrea picks a painting first, and from there the whole design comes together.

 On the wall of the living room of il Cortile hangs a painting of a young woman in a teal gown ~ by artist Valeria Patrizi